karlos27/Ipanema-Film-Reviews/readme.txt

 1. Download the plugin
 1. Upload the ipanema-film-reviews folder to your site's wp-content/plugins directory
 1. Activate the plugin in the WordPress Admin Panel
+1. Set the plugin's settings
 1. Start creating new film reviews!
 1. Use the [film-review-list] shortcode to list reviews on a page.
+1. Use the [submit-film-review] shortcode to allow users to submit film reviews.

 == Changelog ==